-Nowadays it's a simple, yet beautiful place of exceptional nostalgia.
-A handful of houses dot the landscape, including the massive, thatched roof main building called 'Arayashiki', and are encircled by rice, kaya, and vegetable fields.
+Nowadays it's a simple, yet beautiful, place of exceptional nostalgia.
+A handful of houses dot the landscape, including the massive, thatched-roof main building called 'Arayashiki', and are encircled by rice, kaya, and vegetable fields.
 Maki is bordered directly by mountains on three sides, and the views across the valley at the massive ridgeline containing 'Hakuba's 3 Major Peaks' are extraordinary on a clear day.
 It's charming enough to have been used as a shooting location for several films over the years.

 Where is Maki?

 Maki lies inside the boundaries of Otari Village, which sits between the ski resort town of Hakuba and the city of Itoigawa in Niigata Prefecture.
-Otari is a traditional satoyama community in the foothills of the Northern Alps, with less than 3,000 residents spread out over 54 distinct settlements of varying size.
+Otari is a traditional satoyama community in the foothills of the Northern Alps, with less than 3,000 residents spread out over 54 distinct settlements of varying sizes.
 Maki is one of those settlements, occupying a small clearing cut into the mountainside to the east of the 'Himekawa' river valley, at an elevation of around 900 meters.